DU-Bii/module-1-Environnement-Unix/seance2/slides/slides.md

 template: exercise-dependency

-We realize that we target the wrong data in the first job.
+We realize that we targetted the wrong data in the first job.

 **Q3: How can you cancel job `1` ?**